-Once you have obtained a permit from the Department of Public Works Street Tree Division, you can trim an Oak Tree as long as you do not remove any limbs over 2 inches in diameter, or permanently damage the tree.
+Once you have obtained a permit from the Department of Public Works Street Tree Division, permission from the RAP Board of Commissioners, you can trim an Oak Tree as long as you do not remove any limbs over 2 inches in diameter, or permanently damage the tree.
 You can remove dead wood and damaged limbs due to limb failure or physical damage to eliminate potential hazards.
 A Certified Arborist shall inspect any trimming requests of Oak Trees and an Oak Tree Report must then be submitted to the Street Tree Division for approval.
 Any trimming shall be done in compliance with the Oak Tree Pruning Standards of the Western Chapter of the International Society of Arboriculture.